Skip to main content

 Example: Regions with High Sales

-Assume you have a table called clients and you want to find regions with total sales above 25000.
+Suppose you have a clients table and want to find regions where total sales exceed 25,000.

-You can use the HAVING clause to filter the results after the data is grouped.
+Use the HAVING clause to filter results after grouping.

 Regions with high sales